Posts

 Image

 A fruit absorbs nutrients from its parent tree to grow and ripen.
 It then gets detached from the tree to start its own journey.
-The journey to freedom from the parent tree involves different actions to finally becoming a tree itself.
-An immature fruit, on the other hand, needs to be attached to the parent tree till it ripens.
-A ripe fruit shouldn't lure the immature fruit to leave the tree, as it is not yet ready to start an independent journey.
-It would perish if it doesn't spend time to get the required nourishment from the parent tree.
-In a similar vein, Krishna advises (3.26) the wise man to not unsettle the ignorant, who is attached to actions.
-This is an extension of what Krishna said (3.6) about individuals who forcefully control the organs of action, but whose mind still revolves around thoughts of sense objects.
-He calls them hypocrites who are deluding themselves and this would be no different to the state of an ignoramus whose actions were forcibly st
+The journey from falling away from the parent tree to growing into a tree of one’s own is marked by many actions.
+An immature fruit, on the other hand, must remain attached to the parent tree till it ripens.
+A ripe fruit shouldn’t lure an immature fruit to leave the tree, as the unripe fruit is not yet ready to start an independent journey.
+It would perish if it didn’t spend time getting the required nourishment from the parent tree.
+In a similar vein, Krishna advises the wise not to unsettle the ignorant, who are attached to action (3.26).
+The ignorant would also attain wisdom through experience offered by the existence.
+This is an extension of what Krishna said about individuals who forcefully control the organs of action, but whose mind still revolves around thoughts of sense-objects (3.6).
+He calls them hypocrites who are delud...

 69. Actor as well as Audience